Thread Medical | Note editing & Note inbox redesign

 • A summary view of patient info before visits to prepare efficiently.

-• A quick way to create, locate, and revisit notes, especially when managing multiple patients.
+• A quick way to create, locate, and revisit notes.

-• The ability to revisit and update notes over multiple days due to evolving case details or staggered documentation time.
+• The ability to revisit and update notes over multiple days.

 ⛓️💥 Non-standard note format slows adpotion